troyhill/EvergladesEBM/README.md

 ## Usage

-EvergladesEBM can be used for post-processing model output and making direct comparisons to ecological recommendations.
+EvergladesEBM can be used for post-processing EverForecast model output and making direct comparisons to ecological recommendations.

 ```